OXYcode/proxy-system/README.md

 # proxy-system
 ______________

-Development of this proof of concept was closed because of facing problems with cors policy that wasn't predicted with my first steps of development.
+Development of this proof of concept was closed due to problems with cors policy that were not predicted with my first steps of development.